mstksg/inCode/copy/entries/erdos.md

     algebra to partial differential equations][struppa adams]" with William W.
     Adams.
-3. Dr. Adams co-authored "[Non-Archimedian analytic functions taking the same values at the same points][adams strauss]" with Ernst G. Straus.
+3. Dr. Adams co-authored "[Non-Archimedian analytic functions taking the same values at the same points][adams straus]" with Ernst G. Straus.
 4. Dr. Straus collaborated with many people, including Einstein, Graham, Goldberg, and 20 papers with Erdos.